rytilahti-juuso/seating-order-organizer/README.md

 A way to generate seating order automatically for sitz or some other event.
 The main idea of the current version is to ease the work of the one doing the seating planning for sitz and other such events.

-# First time setup:
+# First Time Setup:
-1. Currently there is no `requirements.txt`.
-It will be added at a later date.
-Currently code runs fine on Spyder version 4.2.5, which was installed with Anaconda version 2.0.3.
-2. Open the file DataGenerator.py
-3. In the file replace all the used absolute pathing ctrl + f e.g. `C:\Users\`.
-These are probably changed to dynamic add some point when I have time.
-4. All excel files should pre-exist before running the code.
+1. If virtualenv is not yet installed, run pip install `pip install virtualenv` .
+2. Open command line.
+Navigate to this repository's folder with command line (e.g. `C:\Users\rytil\Documents\Github\seating-order-organizer`).
+3. Run `python -m virtualenv venv`
+4. Activate the virtual enviroment, if you're on windows the command is `.\venv\Scripts\activate.bat`, if youre using some other os google how to activate the virtualenv enviroment.
+5. Install requirements using `pip install -r requirements.txt`
+6. You can run the actual code now using `python excel_import_and_export.py`
-5. You should see multiple prints.
+7. You should see multiple prints.
 ```
 Code is run trough namespace
 Importing data from excel